-Researchers are finding the presence of a vivid imagination in autistic girls.20212223 Autistic girls have additionally been associated with hyper-empathy24, which is in alignment with emotional hyper-imagination as is seen in hyperphantasia.25 More research is needed into the experience of hyperphantasia in autistic women and girls.
+While there have not been many studies into hyperphantasia, researchers are finding the presence of a vivid imagination in autistic girls.
+Autistic girls have additionally been associated with hyper-empathy26, which is in alignment with emotional hyper-imagination as is seen in hyperphantasia.
+More research is needed into the experience of hyperphantasia in autistic women and girls.